 The haunted house is open Fridays and Saturdays, Oct.
-13, 14, 20 and 21 and Nov.
-3 and 4 from 7 to 10 p.m. and Friday, Oct.
-28 through Tuesday, Oct.
+5, 6, 12, 13, 19 and 20 from 7 to 10 p.m. and Friday, Oct.
+26 and Saturday, Oct.
+27 and Tuesday, Oct.
+30 and Wednesday, Oct.
 31 from 7 to 11 p.m.
-There will also be no scare, lights on the tour on Saturdays, Oct.
-21 and 28 5 to 6 p.m.
+There will also be lights on tours on Saturdays, Oct.
+20 and 27 from 5 to 6 p.m.
 Tickets are $10 each and can be purchased online or at the Haunted House.
 Tickets for the lights on tour are $5 each.
 VIP tickets, to jump to the front of the line, are $17 each.
 For more information, call 235-7593 or CLICK HERE.

 Ghost Tours at Dana Adobe Cultural Center